Nov 16

 So once they’re all soft and lovely, slice those babies open to reveal their bright orange insides.

-Scoop out the sweet potatoes into a bowl leaving a 1/4 inch border inside the skin.
+Scoop out each baked sweet potato into a bowl leaving a 1/4 inch border inside the skin.
 Stir in butter, brown sugar, cinnamon and salt.
 Mix until smooth and butter has melted.

 Then you can take a spoon and scoop the mixture back into the skins or take a piping bag with a nice big tip and pipe it in.
 I used a 1M Wilton and a disposable bag.